Will the iPhone 13 have a stylish new look? Apple's upcoming iPhone may come in some fashionable colors | ExBulletin

 @RendersbyIan

 Apple’s new iPhone has the potential to transform.
-I don’t know until it’s likely to debut in September, but the iPhone 13 is a collection of nifty new color options such as small notches, thick camera bumps, bubble gum pink, matte black, and bronze sunset gold.
-It is rumored to have an upgraded design with.
+I don’t know until it’s likely to debut in September, but the iPhone 13 has a collection of nifty new color options such as small notches, thick camera bumps, bubble gum pink, matte black, and bronze sunset.
+Rumored to have an upgraded design with gold.

 We also expect Apple to introduce four new iPhones (iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max).
 The new phone will follow the release of the purple iPhone 12 and 12 Mini earliers earlier this year.